yliaho/suomi.dev/README.md

 # Suomidev

+> Like Hacker News, but for finns!

+Site is live at https://suomi.dev ✅

 ![Screenshot of suomi.dev frontpage](./github/screenshot1.jpg)
 ![Screenshot of suomi.dev frontpage](./github/screenshot3.jpg)

-> Like Hacker News, but for finns!

 Start Phoenix server: